Feline Injection Site Sarcoma

 Concerning general recommendations to prevent inflammatory reactions at injection sites, there are a few rules to follow.
 Generally, cats should receive as few subcutaneous injections as possible.
 Intramuscular injections in cats should be avoided because intramuscular tumours develop with a similar frequency, but are more difficult to detect early.
 Whenever feasible, cats should receive drugs orally or intravenously.
 The subcutaneous injection of long-acting irritating substances (such as long-acting glucocorticoids) should be avoided.

-Regarding the risk of FISS development, intranasal or oral vaccines are to be preferred over injectable vaccines in cats.
+Regarding the risk of FISS development, intranasal vaccines are to be preferred over injectable vaccines in cats.
 However, in most countries, only injectable vaccines are available.
 Therefore, vaccines are preferred that cause the least subcutaneous inflammatory reaction.
-Vaccines without adjuvants should be used rather than adjuvant-containing vaccines, which means that MLV or recombinant vaccines without adjuvant (e.g. canarypox-vectored vaccine) are preferred over inactivated vaccines with adjuvants.
+Currently, there is insufficient information to make definitive recommendations on the vaccine type (Kass, 2018), however it is the consensus of the ABCD expert group that, with the current state of knowledge, vaccines without adjuvants should be preferred over adjuvant-containing vaccines, which means that MLV or recombinant vaccines without adjuvant (e.g. canarypox-vectored vaccine) should be preferred over inactivated vaccines with adjuvants, if these are available and as long as they have been proven to be equally effective.

-It has been shown that recombinant canarypox-vectored vaccines cause less inflammation at the injection site.
-This was demonstrated in rats (Devauchelle and Magnol, 2001), and in a study in cats, in which the typical granulomatous inflammation did not develop at the injection site when using recombinant canarypox-vectored vaccines (Macy and Chretin, 1999).
-An extensive study investigating the subcutaneous tissue response following the administration of a single dose of multi-component vaccines confirmed these findings.
+It has been shown that recombinant canarypox-vectored vaccines cause less inflammation at the injection site by an extensive study investigating the subcutaneous tissue response following the administration of a single dose of multi-component vaccines.
 Three groups of 15 cats were injected with one of three vaccines or saline as a negative control; cats in group A received a non-adjuvanted recombinant canarypox-vectored FeLV vaccine; cats in group B received a FeLV vaccine with a lipid-based adjuvant; cats in group C were vaccinated with a FeLV vaccine adjuvanted with an alum-Quil A mixture.
 On days 7, 21 and 62 post-vaccination, significantly less inflammation was associated with administration of the non-adjuvanted recombinant canarypox-vectored vaccine.
 The inflammation was most severe in cats receiving aluminium-based adjuvant.
 Cats receiving adjuvanted vaccines had evidence of residual adjuvant material accumulated within macrophages even at 62 days post-vaccination (Day et al., 2007).
-In a case-control study comparing associations between vaccine types with development of FISS, adjuvanted inactivated vaccines were significantly more commonly associated with FISS development than other vaccines; of 35 vaccinated cats with sarcoma on the hind limb, 25 cats had received adjuvanted vaccines, seven cats had received MLV vaccines (FPV, FHV-1, and FCV), while only one cat had received a recombinant canarypox-vectored vaccine (Srivastav et al., 2012; EBM grade III).
+As described earlier in a case-control study comparing associations between vaccine types with development of FISS, adjuvanted inactivated vaccines were significantly more commonly associated with FISS development than other vaccines; of 35 vaccinated cats with sarcoma on the hind limb, 25 cats had received adjuvanted vaccines, seven cats had received MLV vaccines (FPV, FHV-1, and FCV), while only one cat had received a recombinant canarypox-vectored vaccine (Srivastav et al., 2012; EBM grade III).

-Finally, to prevent development of FISS, cats should be vaccinated no more than necessary.
-Therefore, long vaccination intervals should be applied in adult animals, vaccines (such as rabies vaccines and FPV vaccines) that are licensed for three- or even four-year boosters should be preferred, no FeLV or rabies vaccinations should be administered to indoor-only cats, and immune cats should not be vaccinated (e.g. if presence of antibodies is detected).
+Finally, to prevent development of FISS, cats should be vaccinated only as frequently as necessary.
+Therefore, long vaccination intervals should be applied in adult animals where possible, vaccines (such as rabies vaccines and FPV vaccines) that are licensed for three- or even longer boosters should be preferred, no FeLV or rabies vaccinations should be administered to indoor-only cats, and immune cats should not be vaccinated (e.g. if presence of antibodies, e.g., against FPV, is detected).
 This confirms the necessity of individual vaccination schedules.

-• A reasoned vaccination schedule is important.
-Cats should be vaccinated no more than necessary in accordance with current guidelines.
+A reasoned vaccination schedule is important.
+Cats should be vaccinated only as often as necessary in accordance with current guidelines.

-• Select appropriate sites for injections.
+Appropriate sites for injections should be selected.
 The interscapular region should generally be avoided.
-Vaccines should be injected at a site where a mass can be easily surgically removed, such as distantly in a leg or in the skin of the lateral abdomen.
+Vaccines should be injected at a site where a mass can be easily surgically removed, preferably distally in a limb.

-Perform post-vaccination monitoring.
-Any lump at the site of injection that is still present three months after vaccination, that is larger than two cm in diameter, or that is increasing in size one month after vaccination should be surgically removed.
+Post-vaccination monitoring should be performed.
+Any lump at the site of injection that is still present three months after vaccination, that is larger than two cm in diameter, or that is increasing in size one month after vaccination should be surgically removed and submitted for histopathology.

 Banerji N, Kanjilal S (2006).
 Somatic alterations of the p53 tumor suppressor gene in vaccine-associated feline sarcoma.
 Am J Vet Res 67: 1766-1772.